 Equal Justice Works Vice President of Law School Engagement & Advocacy

-Chosen from 75 applications, these eight law students were selected by the Equal Justice Works National Advisory Committee for providing outstanding service through law clinics, volunteer work, internships, extracurricular projects, and other initiatives.
-The award winners will receive a commemorative plaque and a monetary reward.
+These eight law students were selected by the Equal Justice Works National Advisory Committee for providing outstanding service through law clinics, volunteer work, internships, extracurricular projects, and other initiatives.
+These award winners will receive a commemorative plaque and a monetary reward.

 Below is the list of this year’s Regional Public Interest Award recipients:

 Equal Justice Works offers many opportunities for law students to serve the public interest law community on their campuses and nationwide.
 Visit here for more information.